2tracks/UCFDMilestoneProject/README.md

 - Both photos the computer background and the portrait are my own pictures.

 ### Acknowledgements
 - I got a lot of inspiration for this project from [Brad Traversy](https://www.traversymedia.com/) for the design as well as for the code.
-Brad does a lot of free tutorials and he is one of ny favorite coder to follow.
+ Brad does a lot of free tutorials and he is one of my favorite coder to follow.